ktchernov/drag-sort-listview/README.md

 * `parallax_views_num`: - The number of parallaxed views
 * `circular_parallax`: - Whether all of the list is parallaxed or not
 * `parallax_alpha_factor`: - Alpha transparency applied to the parallaxed view during the effect.
+    0 to make the view parallaxed disappear immediately, 1 to make the parallaxed view disappear more gradually, -1 to disable the effect.
+Default is 0.8.

 ### Listeners